yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-geometricprogramming.md

 To understand how a generalized geometric program can be converted to a standard geometric program, the reader is referred to [Boyd et al 2007].

-### Comments
+### Using standard nonlinear solvers
 The posynomial geometric programming problem is not convex in its standard formulation.
+The presence of multiple singularities due to the negative powers does not make matters ny easier.
 Hence, if a general nonlinear solver is applied to the problem, it will typically fail.
 However, by performing a suitable logarithmic variable transformation, the problem is rendered convex.
 YALMIP has built-in support for performing this variable change, and solve the problem using a nonlinear solver such as [FMINCON](/solver/fmincon).
-To invoke this module in YALMIP, use the solver tag `'fmincon-geometric'`.
+To invoke this module in YALMIP, use the solver tag `fmincon-geometric'.

 ````matlab
 sdpvar t1 t2 t3